Kobuleti: Geography

-The town is situated in the south-western part of Georgia, i.e. the northern part of the Autonomous Republic of Ajara.
+The city of Kobuleti is situated in the south-western part of Georgia, i.e. the northern part of the Autonomous Republic of Ajara.
 It borders with Ozurgeti Region to the north.
 The Regional centre is Kobuleti City, which stretches along the Black Sea shore.
+It is located 28 km away from the Adjaran capital of Batumi.

-After the civil wars of 1990-1993, the once sophisticated sanatoriums remained abandoned and plundered until 2004.
-In the meantime Kobuleti has developed into an upscale tourist center again.
+After the civil wars of 1990–1993, the once sophisticated sanatoriums remained abandoned and plundered until 2004.
+Kobuleti has since developed into an upscale tourist center, being especially popular among ethnic Armenians.

-Kobuleti Region consists of one municipal, two district and seventeen village councils.
-There are 48 villages in the region.
-Representatives of 24 different nationalities live together with Georgians in the region.
-Kobuleti is known with its traditions, hospitality, climatic areas, mild subtropical climate, ionized maritime air, bright shining sun and warm sea.
-The unique sandy beach widely inclined to the sea is noted with its marvelous views beautified by sky-scraped endemic pine trees, eucalypts, bamboo, cypress grove, date and cocoa palms.